 Because the Poodle comes in three different sizes, so does the Bernedoodle.
 A toy or a tiny Bernedoodle stands 12 to 17 inches tall and weighs 10 to 24 lbs.
 A mini Bernedoodle stands 18 to 22 inches tall and weighs 25 to 49 lbs.
 A standard Bernedoodle stands 23 to 29 inches tall and weighs 70 to 90 lbs.

+If you are looking for a smart and loyal dog that will be your companion for life, look no further than the Bernedoodle.
+These hybrid fluffy pooches combine the best of both worlds: the intelligence and low shedding coat of the Poodle, with the laid-back yet incredibly loyal nature of the Bernese.
 The Bernedoodle is a responsive and loving breed.
-They are intelligent, social and good with children.
+They are intelligent, social, and good with children.
 These traits make the Bernedoodle easier to train and a good family dog.
 Bernedoodles have a relaxed temperament but a moderate energy level.
-They will need regular exercise and playtime.

-Because the Bernedoodle is a combination of two different breeds, the puppies will have a combination of personality traits from each parent breed depending on the amount of each breed involved in the cross.
-It can even depend on the individual pooch — littermates that have the same parents might turn out to favor different lineages, some leaning more towards their Poodle or Bernese roots than others.
-For the most part; however, Bernedoodles are known as well-rounded, playful, and affectionate – they do well with children and love to spend time with their families.
+Since the Bernedoodle is a combination of two different breeds, the puppies will have a combination of personality traits from each parent breed depending on the amount of each breed involved in the cross.
+It can even depend on the individual pooch — litter mates that have the same parents might turn out to favor different lineages, some leaning more towards their Poodle or Bernese roots than others.

 From the Bernese Mountain Dog side, Bernedoodles can be a little wary around strangers so early socialization is important.
 Toy and mini Bernedoodles also tend to be more energetic and stubborn than standard Bernedoodles.
-One thing to be wary of with this breed is that they need a lot of human interaction – they shouldn’t be left alone for long periods of time.
-This also means that separation anxiety could end up being a problem for Bernedoodles, in case they are not properly socialized on time.
+One thing to be wary of with this breed is they need a lot of human interaction – they shouldn’t be left alone for long periods of time.
+This also means that separation anxiety could end up being a problem for Bernedoodles in case they are not properly socialized.
 Because of this, it might be smart to start crate training them while they’re young.
-Teaching them that a crate could be their little safe space while you’re away at work could help them feel calmer and more relaxed while you’re at work.
+Teaching them that a crate could be their little safe space while you’re away at work could help them feel calmer and more relaxed while you’re gone.

 The Bernedoodle is still considered a new breed still being perfected so there is not enough information about their lifespan.
 While there is no way to say with certainty how long Bernedoodles live, breeders estimate that the average life expectancy of a Bernedoodle is between 12 and 15 years.
 Of course, there are bound to be slight variations due to the difference in sizes, so a tiny Bernedoodle might live to be 17 years old, while the standard sized are closer to the shorter end of the range.

 The activity level of Bernedoodles varies depending on breeding, but they are typically a moderately active breed.
 They do love their outdoor adventures and will be more than happy to join you on a hike or your morning jog, but they do not need intensive exercise to stay healthy and happy.
-With that being said, the Bernedoodle does make a good choice for apartment dwellers, provided they have enough space and are willing to take their pet on long walks and to the dog park.
+With that being said, the Bernedoodle can be a good choice for apartment dwellers provided they have enough space and are willing to take their pet on long walks and to the dog park.

 Keep in mind that these are not working dogs, and they’re specifically bred to be easygoing companions.
 This means that Bernedoodles adapt to various lifestyles, including different activity levels.
 You could be letting them roam about in a securely fenced backyard and maybe play with another canine companion, arrange a visit to the dog park for a game of fetch or simply have a daily walk around the block.
 If you provide them with a way to spend any extra energy and stay fit, you’re good to go.